CollinHeist/TitleCardMaker/docs/user_guide/settings.md

         `Breaking Bad` were added to TitleCardMaker, I'd expect to find all associated source images (and logos) under the `./config/source/ Breaking Bad (2008)/` directory.

+### Source Image Deletion

+Whether to delete Source Images when a Series is deleted from TitleCardMaker.

+If enabled, any Series that are deleted (manually or automatically) will have their entire source directory cleared - including Source Images, posters, logos, and backdrop art.

 ---